NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 </details>

-Now, you need to pass through a few of the Public API functions after the `process` function:
+Now, you need to define a few of the Public API functions after the `process` function:

 ```python
         def process(self):